⏱ Target Time

 Progress0/8

-Hit Next the moment you finish each station.
+Hit Next immediately after finishing each station.

 Run Results